rafaelang/datalake/projects/orders-dashboard/README.md

 This project was developed with the aim of building a dashboard with orders created during the black friday (2019).
-New orders created while the app was running would be transformed and generate one tabular data that would be the input to the visualization on dashboard.
+New orders created while the app was running would be transformed to generate one tabular data that would be the input to the visualization on dashboard.

 ## Run locally

 To run locally, best advise is to use an IDE and sbt (dependencies management tool for Scala projects).
 On `/src/main/scala/Main.scala`, change the values for variables inputDir and outputDir to absolute local paths.
+Example:
+`
+val inputDir: String = "/home/italohmb/path/to/parquet/data/*"
+`
 After starting application, copy some new .parquet files to the inputDir (to simulate new files to be streamed).

 ## Run on EC2 instances